MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/create-a-web-application.md

  **Summary:**SharePoint Server 2016 and SharePoint Server 2013 web applications isolate content for specific types of users within your site collections.

-The following downloadable resources, articles, and related resources provide information about how to create web applications.
+The following articles provide information about how to create web applications.

  **Introduction**